dwf/rescued-scipy-wiki/FAQ.rst

 I have a multiprocessor/multicore machine.
 How can I use this to speed up my code?
 ----------------------------------------------------------------------------------

 There are a variety of techniques, but none of them are automatic.
-See ParallelProgramming_.
+See ParallelProgramming.

 Why doesn't A[[0,1,1,2]]+=1 do what I think it should?
 ------------------------------------------------------